min2ha/ukwa-site/content/target/45478/index.en.md

   "start_date": "2016-09-21T10:00:00Z"
 }

-# Museum of the Scottish Shale Oil Indistry

 Site of a museum located in Livingston, West Lothian, recording the history of Scotland's shale oil industry.